 What are some of your proudest accomplishments in your current role so far?
 We’ve created the Leadership Council for Equity, Inclusivity and Diversity, which is made up of 20 individuals across the UCF community that champion social justice and are teaming up to improve the quality of resources provided by the Office of Diversity and Inclusion.
 We have folks from the colleges of medicine, business, engineering and various faculty groups that serve Latinxs, African Americans and the LGBTQ+ communities.
 We also have Student Government representatives and a graduate student who represents student perspectives.

-The monthlong online survey that opens Feb.
-24 is intended to capture an accurate sense of students’ as well as faculty and staff members’ feelings about UCF.
+The online survey, which opens Feb.
+24 and closes March 15, is intended to capture an accurate sense of students’ as well as faculty and staff members’ feelings about UCF.

 Another major accomplishment is the culture and climate survey that we will be launching on Feb.
-24. This is a monthlong online survey intended to capture an accurate sense of students’ as well as faculty and staff members’ feelings about UCF.
+24. This online survey, which closes March 15, is intended to capture an accurate sense of students’ as well as faculty and staff members’ feelings about UCF.
 It’ll ask questions that cover areas such as veteran and disability services, and if students are getting the content they want out of courses.
 It’ll also gauge how people feel about the offices and departments they work in, such as UCFPD.

-Students, faculty and staff should check their emails before Feb.
-24 for more information.
+Students, faculty and staff should check their emails for more information.

 Why is it important that every student, staff, faculty member and campus administrator take the survey?